MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 4. To begin investigating the issue and open Event properties, select a **Heaviest Resource** entry.
 For information about working with events, see [Working with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).

+---

 ## Next steps

-* To learn how to prioritize and manage which alerts to address and where the most events are occurring, review [prioritize alerts by using Application Advisor](manage-prioritizing-alerts-using-application-advisor.md).
+* To learn how to prioritize and manage which alerts to address and where the most events are occurring, review [Prioritize alerts by using Application Advisor](manage-prioritizing-alerts-using-application-advisor.md).

-* To learn how to view alerts and begin investigating the issues raised, review [view and investigate alerts for .NET applications](manage-viewing-and-investigating-alerts-for-dotnetapps.md).
+* To learn how to view alerts and begin investigating the issues raised, review [View and investigate alerts for .NET applications](manage-viewing-and-investigating-alerts-for-dotnetapps.md).